 MacBook Air: Highlights, Pros and Cons

 In the MacBook line up, the Pro is the pinnacle, making it the most desirable (and costly) laptop bearing the Apple badge.
-The reason for this is that it is stuffed with tech, from fast Intel processors (up to i7 if you can afford it), to dedicated Radeon graphics cards
+The reason for this is that it is stuffed with tech, from fast processors (up to i7 or M1 Max), to dedicated Radeon graphics cards.

 The MacBook Pro is a beast of a laptop, designed to tackle complex video editing and graphical processing with ease.

 It all sounds rosy for the Pro, but it comes at a price.
 Literally.
-The Pro is the priciest laptop in the MacBook line up, and can run you up to $2,800 if you opt for the 15-inch model with 512GB of storage.
+The Pro is the priciest laptop in the MacBook line up, and can run you up to $3,499 if you opt for the 16-inch model with 1TB of storage and a blisteringly fast 10-core M1 Max processor.
 That’s not one for the budget conscious, but it’s a serious asset for design professionals.

 To keep your budget down, but still get plenty of power, we’d recommend the 13-inch MacBook Pro without a Touch Bar.
 This model is the cheapest Pro, but still packs in enough power for all but the most demanding users.

 The MacBook Air is pitched as Apple’s entry-level laptop.
 That’s a slight misnomer, as tech-wise, it blows most entry-level Windows models out of the water.
 With the Air, you’re paying for a laptop that will cruise its way through your daily tasks.
-It will let you juggle your social media activity, Netflix binging, web browsing and daily work with ease.
+It will let you handily juggle your social media activity, Netflix binging, web browsing and most tasks a remote workplace can dish out.

 The MacBook Air represents the best of Apple’s laptop line up for the everyday user, suiting their needs, and their pocket, too.